 With 4th of July weekend quickly approaching, communities across the country are preparing for a long holiday weekend that includes travel, fireworks, BBQs, beaches, and all that our beautiful state has to offer.
 Celebrating our Independence Day is not only one of the busiest days of the year but it has also been proven to result in more injuries than any other holiday, including New Year’s Eve.
 Here are the most common types of accidents and how to avoid them.

 DUI Accidents: Statistics gathered over the past 25 years by the National Highway Traffic Safety Administration have determined that an average 51% of all deadly traffic accidents on 4th of July are alcohol related.
-Sunny California also adds to the effects of alcohol due to dehydration and drowsiness from the heat.
+Sunny states also add to the effects of alcohol due to dehydration and drowsiness from the heat.
 There is only one tried and true method to avoid a DUI Accident, never get behind the wheel of a car while under the influence.